polterguy/anarq/README.md

 has been given on his or her posts and comments by other users.
 The can be paged with by using the following QUERY parameters.

 * limit - Maximum number of items to return.
-Default to 25 unless explicitly given.
+Defaults to 25.
 Maximum users that can be returned is 100.
 * offset - Number of users to skip before start returning users

 ### GET magic/modules/anarq/profile/authenticate